algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 **Cons**

 - While delegated voting power is possible, it's not possible to delegate for a single voting round, only all voting rounds for a given snapshot (unless some sort of smart contract is created to facilitate controlled delegation)
-- Requires either vote creator or vote caster to lock up ALGOs for minimum balance requirement of box storage, which introduces clean up complexity at vote closure
+- Requires either voting round creator or vote caster to lock up ALGOs for minimum balance requirement of box storage, which introduces clean up complexity at vote closure
 - Requires a confidential server to be present at first vote registration for each snapshot (reduces decentralisation)
 - Requires vote casters to opt-in to the voting token at first vote registration for each snapshot, adding to the complexity of the user experience
 - Account has additional ALGO minimum balance requirement for the snapshot token, requiring transactions to clean up after the last vote that uses a snapshot (and it won't be clear to a vote caster when that is), adding to the complexity of the user experience